-To allow people to use their talent, you have to give them a bit of free range to do so in environment built on honest to goodness trust.
-If we could name one factor that can kill a team, project and agency, I think it would be a loss of trust.
-If people don’t trust you, then you can forget about getting the truth, real communication, and honest progress reciprocated.
+To allow people to use their talent, you have to give them a bit of free range to do so in an environment built on honest to goodness trust.
+If we could name one factor that can kill a team, project or agency, I think it would be the loss of trust.
+If people don’t trust you, then you can forget about getting the truth, real communication, and honest work reciprocated.

 Organic team development only begins to develop when people trust each other, and only grows when people share values and beliefs that drive positive team behavior.
 However, sharing values doesn’t mean that we lose our individual differences.

 When I trust some one, then I feel comfortable in sharing something with them, and when they trust me, they will share something back, then we are able to work together in a collaborative manner.
 Building trust at different levels is a common theme though out this book.
 From building an organization that has transparency at all levels to building organizational and individual values, to using our communication and listening skills to ensure understanding to building flexibility in what we do to working with our teams at the proper level.